 The Company primarily invests capital in constructing or acquiring infrastructure for the storage, transportation and optimization of liquids.
-The strategy has been focused on expanding and augmenting existing terminals and associated infrastructure at the Hardisty Terminal, the Edmonton Terminal, the Gateway Terminal, the Moose Jaw Facility and also looking for growth opportunities that align with the Company's strategy.
-Expansion and improvement of existing terminals and facilities continue, especially when underpinned by long-term take-or-pay contracts with investment grade counterparties.
+The strategy has been focused on expanding and augmenting existing terminals and associated infrastructure at the Hardisty Terminal, the Edmonton Terminal, the Gateway Terminal and the Moose Jaw Facility and also looking for growth opportunities that align with the Company's strategy, such as the recent strategic partnership with Baytex Energy to develop liquids gathering infrastructure.
+Expansion and improvement of existing terminals and facilities continues, especially when underpinned by long-term take-or-pay contracts with investment grade or secured counterparties.

-Currently, several projects, including the construction of two tanks at the Edmonton Terminal, are being undertaken in order to support shippers on the Trans Mountain pipeline expansion.
-The following represents key activities with respect to major growth projects during the three months ended March 31, 2024:
+The following represents key activities with respect to major growth projects during the three months ended March 31, 2025: